 Cinnamon for PCOS

-Another study showed cinnamon to improve glucose levels in type 2 diabetes patients.
-The double blind study used 79 patients who normally managing their diabetes with diet, or medications like Metformin, a medication often prescribed for PCOS patients as well.
-Patients were randomly assigned to take 1 capsule, 3 times a day of cinnamon (equal to 3g. or 1 tsp.), or a placebo for 4 months.
-At 40 days fasting glucose levels were taking, patients taking cinnamon had a significantly reduced glucose level of 10.3% compared to 3.4% in the placebo group.
+Another study showed cinnamon to improve glucose levels in type 2 diabetes patients (The American Journal of Clinical Nutrition).
+The double-blind study used 79 patients who normally managing their diabetes with diet, or medications like Metformin, a medication often prescribed for PCOS patients as well.
+Patients were randomly assigned to take 1 capsule, 3 times a day, of cinnamon (equal to 3g. or 1 tsp.), or a placebo for 4 months.
+At 40 days, fasting glucose levels were taken; patients taking cinnamon had a significantly reduced glucose level by 10.3% compared to 3.4% in the placebo group.
 These findings are promising to PCOS patients because of the similar insulin resistance associated with both type 2 diabetes and PCOS.

 One study suggests cinnamon may also reduce insulin resistance by slowing the movement of food from the stomach to the small intestine.
 This slows the breakdown of carbohydrates, which is important for people with diabetes and women with PCOS.

 Research at the Human Nutrition Center at Tufts found that cinnamon triples insulin’s ability to metabolize glucose (blood sugar), protecting people against diabetes, lowering hunger, lowering sugar cravings, while increasing weight loss.
 Weight loss is often a difficult part of living with PCOS.
 Many women find that losing weight is next to impossible when living with PCOS.
 Cinnamon may be one natural way to improve weight loss in women with PCOS.

 Lowering insulin resistance before PCOS turns to type 2 diabetes is important.
 Cinnamon may help, along with specific dietary changes for PCOS and diabetes.
 Learn more here…

 Why is insulin resistance a problem for women with PCOS?